phpflo/PhpFloBundle/README.md

         ];
     // ...
 ```
-After adding the bundle, you have a new factory service **asm_phpflo** which uses a registry of all your accordingly tagged services.
+After adding the bundle, you have a new factory service **phpflo** which uses a registry of all your accordingly tagged services.
 You can add components using following steps:

 **Component class**